Shareholder Valuation Disputes: A Guide for UK SMEs

 We act as independent valuation advisors for UK SMEs in shareholder disputes - both as jointly appointed experts and as party-appointed advisors.
 Our work includes:

-We focus on producing reasoned, defensible reports that hold up under scrutiny — and on helping parties reach a commercial settlement wherever possible.
+We focus on producing reasoned, defensible reports that hold up under scrutiny - and on helping parties reach a commercial settlement wherever possible.
+You can read more about our team and approach or explore our wider transaction support work.

 If you are facing a shareholder valuation dispute and want a confidential conversation about your options, get in touch.
 Early advice often makes the difference between a manageable process and a prolonged dispute.